 When and where is it?

 This is a four-day event taking place at Heriot-Watt University from 28th-31st October 2024.
-Accommodation can be provided on request where needed, and travel expenses can be reimbursed in accordance with our expenses policy.
+The offered accommodation has now been fully booked; other travel and accommodation expenses can be claimed in accordance with our expenses policy.